Chinchilla food in the Chinchilla Webshop

 Ratio of crude fiber and starch

-Crude Fiber: Crude fiber is very important for health.
-They support digestion, the appendix and, with their rough fiber structure, tooth wear.
+Crude fibers: Crude fibers are very important for health.
+They support digestion, the appendix and with their rough fiber structure, tooth wear.

 Starch: Starch is mainly an energy supplier and should be present in limited quantities in the feed.